Minimum Required Distributions

 Your MRD withdrawals will be taxed as ordinary income for the tax year in which they're taken.
 They are also subject to state and local taxes.
 Any non-deductible or after tax contributions are not taxed as they are withdrawn.
 These contributions should be tracked by IRS form 8606.
 Each year, the withdrawals and any tax withholding from your IRA or employer plan will be reported on the IRS Form 1099-R.

-The IRS will require your custodian to withold 10% of your MRD for prepayment of taxes.
+The IRS will require your custodian to withhold 10% of your MRD for prepayment of taxes.
 You can elect not to have these taxes withheld or to have taxes withheld at a rate greater than 10%.

 MRD Calculation